You know that saving for retirement is critical and that the most commonly-used place to save for retirement is within your workplace retirement plan.

 Many employers will match some of your contributions.
 This is FREE money and a great incentive to contribute to the plan.

-Should your employer make a matching contribution; vesting refers to the percent of your employer contributions that you have the right to take with you when you leave the company.
+Should your employer make a matching contribution; vesting refers to the percentage of your employer contributions that you have the right to take with you when you leave the company.

 Some plans allow you to borrow a percentage of your account value by taking a retirement plan loan.
 Keep in mind that you have to make regular payments plus interest on the loan., and, typically, if you leave employment without repaying the full outstanding balance of the loan, the loan will default and the distributed amount will be considered taxable income for the year in which the loan was distributed.